PaddlePaddle/Paddle/doc/howto/dev/build_en.md

 - Does Docker do parallel building?

-  Our building Docker image runs a Bash script https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/scripts/docker/build.sh, which calls `make -j$(nproc)` to starts as many processes as the number of your processors.
+  Our building Docker image runs a [Bash script](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/scripts/docker/build.sh), which calls `make -j$(nproc)` to starts as many processes as the number of your processors.

 - Docker on Windows/MacOS?

   On Windows and MacOS, Docker containers run in a Linux VM.
 You might want to give this VM some more memory and CPUs so to make the building efficient.
-Please refer to https://github.com/PaddlePaddle/Paddle/issues/627 for details.
+Please refer to [this issue](https://github.com/PaddlePaddle/Paddle/issues/627) for details.